portal-hq/rn-swift-example/README.md

 If you need to install `yarn` or `pod` for instruction below, please refer to IWEA guide.

 1. In the root of your project set up `package.json` by running `yarn init`.
-Enter any info that pertains to your project, and you'll send up with something like this:
+Enter any info that pertains to your project, and you'll end up with something like this:

 ```
   {
-    "name": "TestReactNativeIntegration",
+    "name": "PROJECT_TITLE",
     "version": "1.0.0",
     "main": "index.js",
-    "repository": "git@github.com:portal-hq/RN-Swift-Example.git",
+    "repository": "git@github.com:REPO_NAME.git",
-    "author": "Elijah Windsor <ewindsor@gmail.com>",
+    "author": "AUTHOR NAME <AUTHOR@EMAIL.com>",
     "license": "MIT"
   }
 ```